HasanNahiyanNobel/Learning-Python-OOP/ReadMe.md

 ## 3. Class Methods and Static Methods
 1. Regular methods of a class automatically takes the instance as the first argument (which we conventionally call `self`).
 1. To create a class method we need the `@classmethod` *decorator* just before the method.
 This method will take the class as its first argument.
-However, convention to write this is `cls`, not `class`—as the second one is already a keyword in python.
+However, convention to write this is `cls`, not `class`—as the second one is already a keyword in Python.
 1. Used class method as a setter.
 1. Used class method as alternative constructor.
 1. Schafer clears the mist: